-A CCUS hub requires a hub developer who initiates and drives stakeholder engagementand manages the value chain.
+A CCUS hub requires a hub developer who initiates and drives stakeholder engagement, especially on the local level, and manages the value chain.
 Hub developers are often oil and gas or infrastructure companies looking to offer carbon transport and storage services.
 But they can also be state-owned entities aiming to develop strategic infrastructure to support industry and jobs in a region, or indeed an emitter or group of emitters looking for a cost-effective solution to decarbonization.

-All the technologies required in the CCUS hub value chain are functional and in use.
-Developing the market and the business models are the main challenges in these early hub developments.
+All the technologies required in the CCUS hub value chain are proven.
+Adapting these to scale, and developing the market and business models are the main challenges in these early hub developments.
 There are also uncertainties to be addressed in relation to government support mechanisms, regulations, geological storage verification and risk, commercial agreements and getting broader societal buy-in.

 Navigating these requires a convergence of interests, as well as shared knowledge and a shared narrative from companies with subsurface and CCUS experience, national and local politicians and community groups, and multiple emitters.
 When this ecosystem is in place, it creates the conditions and momentum to build a business model around concrete hub opportunities.